emorgan05/farmers-markets-rails/spec.md

 items are nested under vendors all item paths are nested under vendors, including new, edit, and delete

-- [ ] Include form display of validation errors (form URL e.g. /recipes/new)
+- [X] Include form display of validation errors (form URL e.g. /recipes/new) Item and Vendor forms display validation errors

 Confirm:
 - [ ] The application is pretty DRY